-Manage the level of detail and complexity in your model by adjusting the four supply chain entities plus the simulation timeline and model boundaries.
+Manage the level of detail and complexity in your model by how you define the four supply chain entities and how you set your model boundaries and scale.
 Tips and techniques are shown here to help you create accurate and insightful supply chain models.
-Also please remember, “All Supply Chain Models are Approximations“, so use best available data and estimates, but do not obsess over excessive levels of precision.
+Also remember, “All Supply Chain Models are Approximations“, so use the best available data and estimates, but do not obsess over excessive levels of precision.

 PRODUCTS – Define a product as a multi-unit case or pallet load of that product.
 For instance, if Product A is typically shipped in cases of 100 items, then define Product A using the price, weight and volume data for a 100 item case, not an individual item.
-Track products at the case or pallet level, or even at the 40 foot shipping container level.
+An exception to this rule is if your product is already a large item such as an automobile or a big machine of some type.
+Otherwise, your supply chain model should track products at the multi-unit case or pallet load level, or even at the 40 foot shipping container level.
 There is no need to define the cost, weight and volume for an individual product item unless you are doing low level modeling of a part of a supply chain in great detail.

 It is also useful at times to group similar products together under a single product category or “kit” (in manufacturing a kit is also known as an “assembly” or “sub-assembly”).
 For instance, a product labeled “Furniture C” could be a collection of similar furniture items all shipped together in a single 40 foot container.
 In that case you would define the Furniture C product using the price, weight; and volume numbers for an entire cargo container loaded with the product.
 Another product called “Home Hardware” could be a collection of related products (such as nuts, screws, hinges, door knobs, etc.) that are typically shipped together in a single standard package or kit (in automobile manufacturing an assembly might be a seat, a sub-assembly might be the instrument panel for the car).
 You would define this product using price, weight and volume numbers for the entire package or kit.
 Often it is best to define product price, weight and volume to correspond to standard sized shipping containers in which a product or a related mix of products is normally shipped.
 Standard shipping containers are typically 20 foot or 40 foot containers.
 Do a web search on “standard shipping container size” for more information.